Systemcluster/wrappe/README.md

 * `command`: The working directory will be set to the directory containing the unpacked executable.
 This will either be the unpack directory or a subdirectory within the unpacked payload.

 It defaults to `inherit`.

+#### cleanup

+This option controls if the unpacking directory should be deleted after after exiting the packed executable.

+It can also be set at runtime by setting the `STARTPE_CLEANUP` environment variable to `1`.

 #### once